kcrary/istari/docs/tactics.md

   displayed to the user if it backtracks all the way to the top level.

+  + `done : tactic`

+    Like `fail` but without the stigma.
+Intended for marking points where no subgoals are expected.

 - `cut : tactic -> tactic`